Why Do Brides Cry When They See Their Hair on Their Wedding Day?

 Know Your Hair's Strengths and Limits

-Consider Extensions But Choose Wisely
+Consider Extensions, but Choose Wisely

 When Should You Start Planning Your Wedding Hair?